zuozhenggh/learning-library/developer-library/converged-db/converged-db-with-ML/clustering/clustering.md

 # OML Clustering

 ## Introduction
-In this workshop, you examined and solved a "Clustering" prediction data mining business problem by using the Oracle Data Miner graphical user interface, which is included as an extension to SQL Developer.
+In this lab, you will examine and solve a "Clustering" prediction data mining business problem by using the Oracle Data Miner graphical user interface, which is included as an extension to SQL Developer.

 *Estimated Lab Time*: 30 Minutes